Labour’s New Towns: Where Could They Be and How Likely Are They?

-Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
-Therefore, Investors are encouraged to seek professional advice.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider and are not legal, financial, investment or tax advisers.
+This document is for informational purposes only and does not, and should not be considered, to constitute legal, financial, investment or tax advice or be relied upon by any person to make a legal, financial, investment or tax decision.
+Therefore, Investors are encouraged to seek appropriate professional advice.
 The information in this content is correct at time of writing.

 Labour has big housebuilding plans.
-As part of its manifesto, Labour vowed to build 1.5 million homes[1] within 5 years of getting into power.
+As part of its manifesto, Labour vowed to build 1.5 million homes within five years of getting into power[1].
 Of course, the main concern here is whether the government will be able to hit this target.
-But on top of this, the question remains where will all these homes be built?
+But on top of this, the question remains – where will all these homes be built?

 To partly address this, Labour plans to build new towns across the UK.
 In fact, it set up a New Towns Taskforce[2] in mid-2024 to help get the job done.
 This taskforce will focus on: “large-scale new communities built on greenfield land and separated from other nearby settlements, but also a larger number of urban extensions and urban regeneration schemes that will work with the grain of development in any given area.